2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 A more advanced method is the *Knapsack Solver*.
 This was used on the Bitcoin Core wallet until version 0.17.
 It consists of iteratively and randomly selecting UTXOs from the wallet, adding them in subsets, and retaining the solution that minimizes the transaction weight as much as possible, thereby reducing the cost to the user.

 The *Branch-and-Bound* (BNB), often nicknamed the "Murch algorithm" after its inventor, has replaced the *Knapsack Solver* in Bitcoin Core as of version 0.17.
 This more advanced method aims to find a set of UTXOs that corresponds exactly to the amount required to satisfy the transaction's outputs.
-The objective of BNB is to minimize the change amount and fees by reducing the so-called waste criterion, which takes into account both the immediate costs and the expected future costs of the exchange.
+The objective of BNB is to minimize the change amount and fees by reducing the so-called waste criterion, which considers both the immediate costs and the expected future costs of the exchange.
 This method is derived from the original concept of *Branch-and-Bound*, conceived in 1960 by Ailsa Land and Alison Harcourt, and offers a more precise optimization of fees than the *Knapsack Solver*.

 All these automatic UTXO selection methods may be effective in reducing transaction costs, but they are often ineffective in preserving user confidentiality.
 Indeed, these algorithms can merge several UTXOs into inputs, thus revealing a common property of these UTXOs due to CIOH.
 Obviously, these methods cannot account for the labels affixed to the UTXOs, which are nonetheless crucial for consciously choosing which UTXOs to reveal to the transaction recipient.
 At present, the only way to optimize confidentiality when selecting coins is to do so manually.